 Our proprietary investment approach

-To ensure ethical considerations are consistently incorporated throughout our investment approach, we developed a proprietary responsible investment approach - the ‘B.E.S.T’ framework.
+To ensure ethical considerations are consistently incorporated throughout, we developed a proprietary investment approach - the ‘B.E.S.T’ framework.

-This investment philosophy is distinctive in that it centres around the principle that there is more to consider than simply present-day financial factors.
+This distinctive approach centres around the principle that there is more to consider than simply present-day financial factors.
 Environmental, Social and Governance (ESG) factors are an integral part of any long-term investment process and we have built our approach accordingly, believing that the integration of ESG throughout the process delivers better outcomes for all stakeholders.
-NB: while our Real Return fund follows the B.E.S.T. sustainable process, it is not included within our Sustainable Fund Range.
+NB: while our Real Return fund follows the B.E.S.T. process, it is not included within our Thoughtful Fund Range.

 We will not invest in companies that derive more than 10% of revenue or operating profit (whichever percentage is higher) from controversial industries, products and activities.